grafana/pyroscope/examples/golang-pgo/README.md

         --output=pprof=./default.pgo
     ```

-    This command will place the pgo (pprof) file in the current folder (`/examples/golang-pgo/rideshare/`).
+    This command will create a default.pgo (pprof) file in the current folder (`/examples/golang-pgo/rideshare/`).

-4. Rebuild the Rideshare application
+4. Rebuild the Rideshare application.
+This will pick up the newly created PGO file automatically.

     ```shell
     docker-compose down
     docker-compose up --build --detach
     ```

-5. [Optional] Verify that the application was built with PGO
+5. (Optional) Verify that the application was built with PGO

     ```shell
    docker exec -it golang-pgo-rideshare-go-1 /bin/bash
    go version -m main
    exit
     ```
-    You should see a line like the following in the output:
+    You should see this line in the output:
     ```shell
    ...
    build	-pgo=/go/src/app/default.pgo